Podcasts

 The Telegraph and Argus interviews local artist Steve Spencer.

-Q: Does anything in the local area inspire you?
+Helen Mead: Does anything in the local area inspire you?

-A: The vast moorlands that straddle the South Pennines are landscapes that are constantly changing.
+S.S.: The vast moorlands that straddle the South Pennines are landscapes that are constantly changing.
 For thousands of years people have inhabited this often harsh, but beautiful environment and left their mark through carved stones, dry stone walls, managed grouse moors and wind turbines.

 When I began to draw and paint the moors the expanse of the landscape filled my surface.
 As I explored I began to take more notice of the objects that inhabit this wild landscape and how they endure against the severe effects of the elements.

-More recently I have become aware of the impact man is having on our moorlands and how I relate to them in comparison with past inhabitants such as Late Neolithic and Bronze Age communities, and literary figures like The Bronte Sisters.
+More recently I have become aware of the impact man is having on our moorlands and how I relate to them in comparison with past inhabitants such as Late Neolithic and Bronze Age communities, and literary figures like The Brontë Sisters.
 The landscape I walk through is very different to the one that these people would have experienced.
 (Helen Mead)

 The Edge (Singapore) tries to make the case for AI technology applied to reading.